alecmuffett/eotk/README.md

-EOTK stands largely on the experience of work I led at Facebook to create `www.facebookcorewwwi.onion`, but it owes a *huge* debt to [Mike Tigas](https://github.com/mtigas)'s work at ProPublica to put their site into Onionspace through using Nginx as a rewriting proxy -- and that
+EOTK stands largely on the experience of work I led at Facebook to create `www.facebookcorewwwi.onion`, but it owes a *huge* debt to [Mike Tigas](https://github.com/mtigas)'s work at ProPublica to put their site into Onionspace through using NGINX as a rewriting proxy -- and that
 [he wrote the whole experience up in great detail](https://www.propublica.org/nerds/item/a-more-secure-and-anonymous-propublica-using-tor-hidden-services) including
 [sample config files](https://gist.github.com/mtigas/9a7425dfdacda15790b2).

-Reading this prodded me to learn about Nginx and then aim to shrink & genericise the solution; so thanks, Mike!
+Reading this prodded me to learn about NGINX and then aim to shrink & genericise the solution; so thanks, Mike!

-Also, thanks go to Christopher Weatherhead for acting as a local Nginx *sounding board* :-)
+Also, thanks go to Christopher Weatherhead for acting as a local NGINX *sounding board* :-)

 And back in history: Michal Nánási, Matt Jones, Trevor Pottinger and